apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/observability/_index.en.md

 -classpath ${CLASS_PATH} ${MAIN_CLASS} >> ${STDOUT_FILE} 2>&1 &
 ```

-* Launch plugin
+* Start ShardingSphere-Proxy
 ```shell
 bin/start.sh
 ```

-After normal startup, you can view the startup log of the plugin in the shardingsphere proxy log, and you can view the data at the configured address.
+After startup, you can find the plugin info in the log of ShardingSphere-Proxy, `Metric` and `Tracing` data can be viewed through the configured monitoring address.